QM/EFP calculations using BioEFP and FlexEFP

 FMO protein

-The Fenna-Matthews-Olson (FMO) protein is used as an example system.
-Preparation of the QM anf EFP regions follows the work by Kim et al.
+The Fenna-Matthews-Olson (FMO) protein is used as an example system throughout this tutorial.
+Preparation of the QM and EFP regions follows the work by Kim et al..

-FMO is a trimeric protein with eight bacteriochloropyll a (BChl) pigments in each monomer.
-FMO completes energy transfer via excitonic couplings across these eight BChls.
+FMO is a trimeric protein with eight bacteriochlorophyll a (BChl) pigments in each monomer.
+FMO facilitates energy transfer via excitonic couplings across these eight BChls.

 _images/FMO_trimer_BCLs.bmp _images/FMO_mon.bmp

-In the present example, water molecules more than 15 angstroms from the protein’s surface have been removed.
+In the present example, water molecules more than 15 Angstroms from the protein surface have been removed.

 _images/fmo_waters15a.bmp